Adam-Prieto/demo-repo2/README.md

 Commit 2 - Successfully switched back to master and pushed.
 Yaay!
 Commit 3 - Try switching back to bug-fix and pushing\
 Commit 4 - Switching branched worked, I'm getting the hang of this!\
-Commit 5 - Created bug-fix-experimental branch, please let this branch be different than other branches.
+Commit 5 - Created bug-fix-experimental branch, please let this branch be different than other branches.\
+Commit 6 - Merged and fixed all changes from main into bug-fix

 ### Git Commands Used
 git add . -- prepares all files for pushing to github\